 Febe Armanios has taught at Middlebury College since 2004.
 She received her BA, MA, and Ph.D. from Ohio State University.
-She teaches courses that span from the seventh-century rise of Islam to the present-day Middle East.
-Her research interests include Christian religious identity in the Middle East, particularly among Egypt's Copts; comparative religious practices (from pilgrimage and the veneration of saints to food customs); and women and gender in the Middle East.
+Her research interests include the history of Christian religious identity in the Middle East, particularly among Egypt's Copts; comparative religious practices (from pilgrimage and the veneration of saints to food customs); and women and gender.
 She has been awarded fellowships from the Fulbright Foundation, the Gerda Henkel Foundation, the John Templeton Foundation, and the National Endowment for the Humanities, among others.
 Her current book project explores the history of Christian satellite television in the Middle East (ca. 1980-present).

 Satellite Ministries: The Rise of Christian Television in the Middle East (in progress).